 Script Variables

-Script Variables provide you with the flexibility of using a single script in multiple scenarios.
+Script Variables provide you with the flexibility of using a single script in multiple scenarios or allows to define common expression used in multiple statements.
 For example if you need to run single script against multiple databases, instead of modifying the script for each database, you can use a scripting variable for the database name.
 Your define Script Variable by using following syntax:

 where:

-To reference script variable you use following syntax: for all databases except Oracle: $(var_name).
-In case of Oracle: &var_name
+To reference script variable you use following syntax: $(var_name).

 Simple substitution